 Some educators seem to suggest: “Learning is painful.
 Get used to it.”
 They expect kids to learn to grit their teeth and persevere.

-Instead, don’t we want our children to believe something like this?
+Instead, don’t we want our children to believe along these lines?

 How do we do that?
 Well, God made our children with an inborn sense of curiosity.
 Just watch a toddler’s drive to learn about the world around her.
 That curiosity doesn’t have to go away as children grow.
 We can notice and nurture it.